sougata-github/TypeScript/readme.md

 console.log(user2);
 ```

-Strangely, array methods are allowed on tuples that violate type safety, so it is a good practice would be to make a tuple "readonly".
+Strangely, array methods are allowed on tuples that violate type safety, so a good practice would be to make a tuple "readonly".

 ```typescript
 user2.push(344);